XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 which has become the de facto standard for systems that aren't encumbered by a legacy encoding depending on code pages, and is steadily taking over the ones that are.

-Unicode aims to provide a unique code point for every possible character, including emoji and extinct alphabets.
+Unicode aims to provide a unique code point for every possible character, including even emoji and extinct alphabets.
 These code points are conventionally numbered in a hexadecimal format.
 In order to keep an oversight over which code point is used for which writing systems, characters are grouped in Unicode ranges.